Floor After care & How-To Guide

 How often should I re-oil or re-coat?

-Light domestic: oiled floors 12–24 months; lacquered floors 2–4 years.
+Light domestic: oiled floors 12–24 months; lacquered floors 5+years.
 Busy homes/commercial spaces may need more frequent care.
+Read more about our maintenance screen & recoat for lacquered floors in our blog post

 When should I call a professional?